Here's a little bit about Life with Anna C!

-On my website, you will find a variety of topics that primarily center around Parenting Teens, Finances & Budgeting, Crafting, DIY, Food & Drink, Farmhouse Decorating, and I also focus on getting through life with a Mental Illness.
+On my website, you will find a variety of topics that primarily center around Parenting Teens, Finances & Budgeting, Crafting, DIY, Food & Drink, Farmhouse Decorating, and I also focus on living your best life with a Mental Illness.

 - I grew up in a semi-suburb of Cleveland, Ohio, called Lorain.

-- Graduated in 1999 and started an assistant teaching job.
+- After graduating from high school I started an assistant teaching job.

-- Had a rough few years, a couple run ins with the the law and bettered myself.
+- Had a rough few years, a couple of run-ins with the law, all while being a single mother.

 - 2008 I was diagnosed with Endometriosis.

-- 2009 Almost became homeless, but was saved by my mom & grandmother.
+- 2009 I almost became homeless but was thankfully saved by my mom & grandmother.

-- December 2010 Met this awesome wonderful guy who would become my husband.
+- December 2010 I met this awesome wonderful guy who would soon become my husband.

 - October of 2013 I married the love of my life.